Sample Performance Evaluation | Being Well Prepared

-In our sample performance evaluation process, we must emphasise the importance of a supervisor taking adequate time to fully prepare for every single annual review.
+Using our sample performance evaluation template, it's the responsibility of every supervisor to invest adequate time to fully prepare for

 Managers who have not adequately prepared, are quickly seen by their employees as being uncaring and self-centered individuals.

 I once had a supervisor who was always late in conducting my annual performance review.
 Rather than continue to wait, I took the initiative of writing the review myself, as if she were writing it.
 I presented the review to her explaining that I knew how busy she was and rather than just provide her my self assessment, I took the liberty of writing the review as if it were coming from her in hopes that this would save her time.